JonoMacC/rewindjs/README.md

 ### Auto Recording

-Rewind automatically records changes to a specified set of properties in a component.
+Automatically records changes to a specified set of properties in a component.
 Properties to be recorded are specified in the `observe` options parameter.
 Property changes made as part of a method call can also be tracked – these are specified in the `coalesce` options parameter.

 ### Multiple Undo Models

-Rewind supports `linear` and `history` undo models.
+Supports `linear` and `history` undo models.

 - `linear` overwrites future states when a change is made from a past state – this is the behavior typical in most applications.
 - `history` preserves all changes as part of an immutable tree.